neburpoots/shootsoft/README.md

 ## Division of tasks

-The contribution of each team member on all of the content in this repository can be found in the : `log`
+The contribution of each team member on all of the content in this repository can be found in the : `Contributions`

 ## Technical Functional and Graphical Design for the Proof of concept